acend/helm-basics-training/content/en/docs/06/03_database-dependency.md

 Next we have to add the configuration of our mariadb dependency to the `values.yaml`.
 Since the name of our dependency in the `Chart.yaml` is `mariadb`, the configuration of the mariadb must be defined under the mariadb root element.
-Let's add the following configuration right after the database section from lab {{% param sectionnumber %}}.2
+Let's add the following configuration right after the database section from lab 6.2

 ```yaml
 mariadb: